Morgantown Personal Rapid Transit: Vehicles

 The vehicles have automatic doors on both sides that open to the platform, and are accessible for people with mobility disabilities.
 The vehicles are designed for 20 passengers, with four seats arranged in a "U" on each end and four stanchions in the center of the vehicle for twelve standees.
+But currently in 2025, the station announces no more than 15 passengers per car.
 A yearly event called the PRT Cram takes place in which student organizations try to pack as many individuals as possible inside a modified PRT vehicle.
 The record of 97 was set in 2000.

 The cars are powered by three-phase 575-volt alternating current rectified to drive a 70 hp direct current motor.
 Electric pickups are fixed on both sides of each car, which connect to electrified rails on one, or both, sides of the guideway.
 The wheels of the vehicles steer slightly toward whichever side is powered to ensure that they stay in firm electrical contact with the rails.
 Each car has four-wheel steering to help negotiate the tight turns in the PRT guideways, especially around stations.